wesbos/beginner-javascript-notes/notes/Module 11꞉ Prototypes, this, new and Inheritance.md

 One use case for this is, lets say we bring tellMeAboutTheButton back to a regular function, and let's say after one second we want to update the text of the button to say something like "Good job".
 We can use `setTimeout()` to do that.

 The first argument of setTimeout is a callback function and the second argument is how long the timeout should be.
-Within the timeout we will set the textContent of the button the be equal to "You Clicked Me".
+Within the timeout we will set the textContent of the button to be equal to "You Clicked Me".

 ```
 const tellMeAboutTheButton = () => {